ThoughtWorksInc/DeepLearning.scala/README.md

 ### Composability

 Neural networks created by DeepLearning.scala are composable.
-You can create large network by combining smaller networks.
+You can create large networks by combining smaller networks.
 If two larger networks share some sub-networks, the weights in shared sub-networks trained with one network affect the other network.

 ### Static type system